disco-funk/svn-jenkins-poc/README.md

 Build will fail first time as Groovy methods need to be authorised in Jenkins sandbox (http://localhost:8080/scriptApproval/)

-So, go into the Console Output of the first Build and look for a log output like:
+So, go into the Console Output of the first trunk Build and look for a log output like:

 ```Administrators can decide whether to approve or reject this signature```